roryharder/roryharder.github.io/index.md

 <a href="rh-cv.pdf">Here</a> is my CV, where my e-mail may be found.

-# Papers
+# Research

+I am giving a talk on joint attention at the Pacific APA in early April 2021, with comments from John Campbell and Johannes Roessler.

+Here are some papers I am working on.
 Feel free to e-mail me for drafts.
 Any comments are appreciated!

 * [under review]

 * Salience and Deixis in Anaphora Resolution (in preparation)

+% Clearing up Clouds: Underspecification in Demonstrative Communication (in preparation)

 * Understanding Demonstratives Together (in preparation)